The storage effect is not about bet-hedging or population stage-structure: An extended description of the storage effect

-While it may seem pedantic to emphasize that the ingredients are neither necessary nor sufficient, we will see later (Section \ref{Discussion: Rethinking storage}) that this has implications for the interpretation of the storage effect.
-We do not want to give the impression that the ingredients are unimportant.
-Very few high-level features of the world have necessary and sufficient properties; in everyday life and in ecology, concepts are fuzzy, being held together by an open-ended set of correlated properties (Wittgenstein famously called these \textit{family resemblance concepts}; \cite{wittgenstein1968philosophical}).
-Because the storage effect is generally related to the three ingredients, we can better understand the the storage effect by studying the three ingredients in-depth.
+Our discussion of necessary and sufficient conditions does not imply that the ingredients are unimportant, nor that the ingredient-list definition has little value.
+For one, very few high-level features of the world have necessary and sufficient properties.
+In everyday life and in ecology, concepts are fuzzy, being held together by an open-ended set of correlated properties; \citet{wittgenstein1968philosophical} famously called these \textit{family resemblance concepts}.
+Secondly, the ingredient-list definition, when combined with math (\ref{Symmetric species}) and concrete examples (\ref{Species-specific responses to the environment}--\ref{Covariance between environment and competition}), is key to understanding the storage effect.
+Our discussion in the previous paragraph does, however, justify the usage of the "ingredient-list" metaphor --- the ingredients of a dish are not the dish itself; preparation also matters.